personium/website/src/getting-started/appdev-impl.md

 Detailed sequence diagram available [here](../user_guide/003_Auth.md#authorization-code-flow).

-When starting the sample app, access the engine script `https://app-personium-trails.example/__/front/app` that returns HTML with a web browser.
-Then, the following screen is displayed, and you are prompted to enter the Cell URL of the user who performs data operation cooperation.
+In order to start the sample app, access the engine script endpoint (`https://app-personium-trails.example/__/front/app`) from the web browser.
+Then, the following screen will prompt you to enter the data subject Cell URL.

 ![Input Cell URL](assets/getting-started/cell_url_input.png)